 Is this need to perform a sickness?
 Has the technological capacity to self produce our own performance content enabled this need to be seen and heard?
 Personally, though I can be considered part of the problem, I absolutely (internally) roll my eyes when I meet a bright-eyed young actor or dancer.

-Do you Perform? (or Do You Wish You Did?)
+Do you Perform? (or Wish You Did?)

 Comment Below!
 Engage with Me On Social!